cloudquery/cloudquery/website/pages/blog/aws-kms-key-grants-deep-dive.md

 ## Access via KMS Key Grants

 Grants allow for AWS principals to use KMS Keys.
 One such example is when [sharing encrypted EBS Snapshots](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-modifying-snapshot-permissions.html#share-kms-key).
 Grants can also be used for temporary permissions because they can be used without modifying key policies or IAM policies.
+AWS also (recommends using KMS Key Grants)[https://docs.aws.amazon.com/kms/latest/developerguide/resource-limits.html#key-policy-limit] if the Key Policy size approaches the limit of 32 KB.

 As such, grants are used by [AWS services that integrate with AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/service-integration.html) such as RDS and ACM.